 - Communicate intended use of third-party services to appropriate stakeholders.

-University Unit Privacy Coordinators are responsible for maintaining a current inventory of third-party vendors who have access to High Risk or Moderate Risk information.
+University Unit Privacy Coordinators, or their designees, are responsible for maintaining a current inventory of third-party vendors who have access to High Risk or Moderate Risk information.
 The Vendor Inventory shall include vendor information including contact information, authorized access to High Risk or Moderate Risk data, scope of work, security requirements, end of contract/deactivation information, and any other relevant risk related information.
-The Vendor Inventory shall be made available to the CUU Privacy Coordinator, CUU ISM and ISPO upon request.
+The Vendor Inventory shall be made available to the CUU Privacy Coordinator, CUU ISM, University Unit ISM, and ISPO upon request.

 Management Of Third-Party Vendors